p1ng-request/docs/templates/AbstractAPI/Abstractapi_Get_IP_Geolocation.md

     print(nbr_of_jobs, ended_queue.qsize())
     time.sleep(0.1)

-print('🎉 All API calls has been completed!')
+print("🎉 All API calls has been completed!")
 ```

 ## Output